Ghana–India relations

 India-Ghana relations are the bilateral relations between India and Ghana.
-As members of the Commonwealth, India maintains a High Commission in Accra and Ghana has its High Commission in New Delhi.
+As members of the Commonwealth, India maintains a High Commission in Accra, while Ghana has its High Commission in New Delhi.

 History

+19th Century

 In 1817, Thomas Bowdich led a British delegation to Kumasi in order to improve relations between the Ashanti Empire and the United Kingdom.
 An Ashanti prince was skeptical of British motives in Ashanti, citing British presence in India.
 According to historian Edgerton, "The next day, an Asante prince asked Bowdich why, if Britain were so selfless, it had behaved so differently in India."

+20th Century

 India opened a consulate in Accra in 1953 and established full-fledged diplomatic relations with Ghana immediately after its independence in 1957.
 The Indian High Commission in Accra is also concurrently accredited to Burkina Faso, Togo and Sierra Leone.
 Ghana established its High Commission in New Delhi after its independence.

 The first President of Ghana, Kwame Nkrumah and India's first Prime Minister, Jawaharlal Nehru, shared a strong personal bond of friendship.
 Presidents Nkrumah, Hilla Limann, John Rawlings and John Kufuor have made state visits to India while Prime Minister P V Narasimha Rao visited Ghana in 1995.
 India and Ghana are founding members of the Non Aligned Movement, the Government of India's Team-9 initiative and are members of the Commonwealth.

+2000s

+In 2002, President John Kufuor re-energized India-Ghana relations, leading to increased cooperation, including Indian government financial support for the construction of Ghana’s seat of government in 2008.
+The relationship has been further strengthened through the framework of south-south cooperation, which facilitates the exchange of knowledge, skills, resources, and technologies among developing countries.

+2010s

+Since 2014, Indian Prime Minister Narendra Modi has intensified diplomatic efforts to enhance India’s presence in Africa, positioning partnerships like that with Ghana as central to India’s development-focused engagement with the continent.